Documented Disadvantages of Tai Chi – A Teacher and Practitioner of 21 Years Weighs In

 A friend of mine moved to a big city last year and he and his wife joined a soccer team that was 1 of 39 in their league!
 Could you imagine a league of 39 tai chi schools?
 Depending on where you live, you might not be able to find a class and this is one of the biggest disadvantages of tai chi.
 While I am excited about how it is growing in popularity, it is not as popular and therefore not as available as other activities.
 Some students who stopped practicing shared that they enjoyed the class but the commute from their smaller community was too much.

 It is definitely important that you can receive instruction frequently enough to make progress.
-I want to dispel the rumor that tai chi that is being taught today is worse that what used to be taught.
+I want to dispel the rumor that tai chi that is being taught today is worse than what used to be taught.
 I think the opposite is actually true (in the West at least), the opening of China, the ability to travel and the intranet has given us access to better and better teachers.
 This is even true of online courses that are giving us access to teachers right in our living room.
 We wrote about three of the best ones we found here: Learn Tai Chi on Your Own.

 5. Tai Chi Is Less Physically Challenging Than Other Sports